 \subsection{Improvement to 8-approximation}

-Notice that the rounding procedure described in Section~\ref{integer} for rounding a half-integral solution into an integral one does not use any information about {\em how} the half-integral solution is obtained (in Section~\ref{halfinteg}).
-That is, it shows that {\em any} half-integral solution can be converted into an integral one losing a (multiplicative) factor of 2 in the cost.
-We can obtain an improved approximation ratio of 8 by exploiting the structure leading to a half-integral solution.
+The procedure described in Section~\ref{integer} shows that {\em any} half-integral solution can be rounded to an integral one losing a factor of 2 in the cost.
+We obtain an improved approximation ratio of 8 by exploiting the structure leading to the half-integral solution obtained in Section~\ref{halfinteg}.
 The key to the improvement comes from the following observation (in various flavors).
 Consider a non-cluster-center $k\in D'\sm D$ with $\ctr(k)=j$.
-Let $i$ be a facility serving both $j$ and $k$, and suppose $i$ is not the primary facility of $k$.
-In the absence of any further information, all we can say is that $c_{jk}\leq c_{ij}+c_{ik}\leq 3\gm_j+3\gm_k$.
-However, if we define our half-integral solution slightly differently by setting the secondary facility of $k$ to be the primary facility of the client (in $D$) nearest to $k$, then we have the better bound $c_{jk}\leq 2\gm_j+2\gm_k$, which yields an improved bound for $k$'s assignment cost.
-In order to push this observation through, we will ``couple'' the rounding steps used to obtain the half-integral and integral solutions; that is, we tailor the function $T(.)$ (defined in Step II above) so as to allow one to bound the total cost of the final integral solution obtained.
-Also, we use a different criterion for selecting a cluster center in the clustering performed in Step III.
-We now detail the requisite changes.
+Let $i$ be a facility serving both $j$ and $k$.
+Suppose $i$ is not the primary facility of $k$.
+Without any further information, we can only say that $c_{jk}\leq c_{ij}+c_{ik}\leq 3\gm_j+3\gm_k$.
+However, if we define our half-integral solution by setting the secondary facility of $k$ to be the primary facility of the client (in $D$) nearest to $k$, then we have the better bound $c_{jk}\leq 2\gm_j+2\gm_k$, which yields an improved bound for $k$'s assignment cost.
+To push this observation through, we will ``couple'' the rounding steps used to obtain the half-integral and integral solutions: we tailor the function $T(.)$ (defined in Step II above) so as to allow one to bound the total cost of the final integral solution obtained.
+Also, we use a different criterion for selecting {a cluster center in the clustering performed in Step III.}